theodesp/codethat/content/article/how-to-be-an-awesome-programmer/index.md

 author: "Theo"
 date: 2017-08-08T14:15:59-06:00
 title: "How to be an awesome programmer"
 summary: "Do you want to be an awesome programmer?
-Read this"
+Read this."
 weight: 40
 tags: [
     "career",